caceders/KeypointExtractionBenchmark/README.md

 IF TIME:
 - Make hashing actually work with the features in dictionaries.
+- Create conftest for more ordered fixtures in pytest
 - Create tests for
+    - Check for type in lists within lists?
     - Features (edge cases)
     - Feature extractor (edge cases)
     - Image feature sequence (edge cases)